 - can struggle to try to fit into or make sense of the world, which can lead to feelings of depression and anxiety

 - may face delays in getting their mental health problems diagnosed

 - are more likely to face stigma and discrimination

 - are less likely to have appropriate support available.
-For example, group therapy might not be suitable for some autistic people, or therapists might not know how to adapt their approach to help an autistic person.
+For example, group therapy might not be suitable for some autistic people, or therapists might not know how to adapt their approach to helping an autistic person

 Getting help with your mental health

 If you’re autistic and need help with your mental health, it’s important to get the right support.
 You can start by talking to your doctor about how you’re feeling.
 The National Autistic Society has tips on making your appointment more comfortable such as having a friend come with you, asking your doctor to give you more time to answer questions or requesting that the lights are dimmer to avoid sensory overload.

 Your doctor may refer you for talking therapy (or you can refer yourself if you live in England).
 You may want to ask your therapist if they have any experience of working with autistic people.
 The National Autistic Society has a directory you can search to find therapists who are either autistic or understand how to work with autistic people.
 You can talk to your therapist about any adjustments or adaptations you need to feel comfortable - these could be changes to the physical environment, the structure of the sessions or the way they communicate with you, for example.